tim-schilling/deps/final/0018-technical-governance-6x.rst

    will tally the votes and produce a summary, including the total number of votes cast and the number received by each candidate.
-   This summary will be ratified by a majority vote of the DSF Board, then posted by the Secretary of the DSF to the the Django Forum and any other appropriate venues.
+   This summary will be ratified by a majority vote of the DSF Board, then posted by the DSF Board to the the Django Forum and any other appropriate venues.
 The five candidates with the highest vote totals will immediately become the new Steering Council.